Kim V. Goldsmith

 SOILS TURN/ BOOK

-An ecoartspace publication launching 13 November in New York, USA.
+An ecoartspace publication launched in November in Berlin.
 Essays, featured artists and listings.
 Available for pre-order.

 AWA 24/25/ BOOK

 The first Australian Walking Artists publication, featuring the work of 26 walking artists.
-Available for pre-order.
+Now available.

 A NEST IN THE HILLS/ EXHIBITION

 An exhibition about the complex and multifaceted relationship between women and birds.
-Opening at Mudgee Arts Precinct on 12 December.
+Mudgee Arts Precinct.
+Until 15 March 2026.

 Image: Hero image of soundscape An Unkindness